thinkingagility/markdown-cv/index.md

 <hr>

 - On-time delivery of new product increments for 3 years running while at NTT Ltd (formerly  Dimension Data)
-- 7 successful SAFe program increments
+- Team scrum master for 7 successful SAFe program increments
 - Introduced innovative team retrospectives
 - Designed unique visual management boards and metrics to provide feedback to stakeholders on the team's progress at Westpac
 - Established a small software development company in South Africa.